 Cellars

 Repair category -

-Notes Not applicable.
+Notes None.

 Electricity

 Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes No significant defects evident.
+Not tested.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

+Notes No significant defects evident.

+I have assumed that all gas appliances have been installed in accordance with the regulations in force at the time.

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Ongoing maintenance should be anticipated to sealant around the sanitary fittings.
-Failure to sealant can result in dampness/decay within hidden areas.
+Ongoing maintenance should be anticipated to the sealant around the sanitary fittings.
+Failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water

 Repair category 1

+Notes No significant defects evident.

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Not tested.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation. -- --
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No surface evidence of chokage or leakage.
+Notes Drains have not been inspected or tested and covers have not been lifted.
+I saw no surface evidence of chokage or leakage.